mainmatter/ember-simple-auth/packages/simple-auth/README.md

 ## Installation

-To install SimpleAuth and/or its extension libraries in an Ember.js application you have several options:
+To install SimpleAuth in an Ember.js application there are several options:

 * If you're using [Ember CLI](https://github.com/stefanpenner/ember-cli), just add Ember Simple Auth yo the `bower.json` file: